The kinetic limit of a system of coagulating planar Brownian particles

 The analogue of Theorem \ref{thmo} that appears in \cite{HR} for the case $d \geq 3$ is derived as a consequence of Proposition \ref{szprop}.
 In Section 2 of \cite{HR}, a sketch of the proof of Theorem \ref{thmo} may be found.
 The details of the derivation of Theorem \ref{thmo} from Proposition \ref{szprop} do not differ in the two-dimensional case, so that we do not present these arguments again in this paper.
 Our task here is rather to present a detailed derivation of Proposition \ref{szprop} in the case when $d=2$.
 Before reading further, however, the reader may wish to consult Section 2 of \cite{HR}.
 We refer the reader to \cite{HR} also for a discussion of previous work related to the problem.
 Here, we mention only Sznitman \cite{sznitman}, in which a model of Brownian spheres that annihilate as soon as they touch is studied.
 The partial differential equation by which the density of particles evolves was derived for the kinetic limit, in each dimension $d \geq 2$.
 In this work, the macroscopic annihilation rate is exactly ${2\pi}$ when the dimension is $2$.
 This is compatible with our main results because if $d(\cdot)$ is identically $1/2$ and $\a\to\i$, the macroscopic coagulation rate $\b$ approches $2\pi$.
-Note that our model approximates the {\it hard core} model as $\a$ gets large. \end{section} \begin{section}{Establishing the Stosszahlansatz} For any given pair $(n,m) \in \mathbb{N}^2$, $\ue = \ue_{n,m}: \mathbb{R}^2 \to [0,\infty)$ is a function whose existence is ensured by Theorem \ref{th3.1} that lies in $C^2 \big( \mathbb{R}^2 \big)$ satisfying
+Note that our model approximates the {\it hard core} model as $\a$ gets large.

+{\bf Acknowledgment.} The first author would like to express his thanks to James Norris for introducing him to the topic of diffusive coagulating systems and for valuable discussions. \end{section} \begin{section}{Establishing the Stosszahlansatz} For any given pair $(n,m) \in \mathbb{N}^2$, $\ue = \ue_{n,m}: \mathbb{R}^2 \to [0,\infty)$ is a function whose existence is ensured by Theorem \ref{th3.1} that lies in $C^2 \big( \mathbb{R}^2 \big)$ satisfying

 where ${\tau}(n,m)=\a(n,m)/(d(n)+d(m))$.
 As a consequence,

 We are using the notations

 and